uwyo-mallet/Hybrid-Sorting-Optimization/README.md

       _very_ challenging to effectively measure.
 - [ ] Investigate this block quicksort implementation in this [paper](https://arxiv.org/abs/1604.06697).
+- [ ] Determine why `qsort_c` is running so slow.
+Looks like a missing brace in the insertion sort implementation.
+- [ ] Try modifying `qsort_c` to use my insertion sort routine.

 ### Side Goals - Mostly For Experience and Fun